Winchester College: Admission

-Winchester has its own entrance examination, and does not use Common Entrance like other major public schools.
+Winchester is considered one of the most prestigious schools in the world.
+It has its own entrance examination, and does not use Common Entrance like other major public schools.
 Those wishing to enter a Commoner House make their arrangements with the relevant housemaster some two years before sitting the exam, usually sitting a test set by the housemaster and an interview.
 Those applying to College do not take the normal entrance examination but instead sit a separate, harder, exam called "Election": successful candidates may obtain, according to their performance, a scholarship, an exhibition or a Headmaster's nomination to join a Commoner House.
-Admission to College was historically coupled to remission of fees, but this has ceased; instead, means-tested bursaries of from 5% to 100% of the school fee are provided, according to need.
-From 2022, Winchester admitted girls into the 6th form (year 12) as day pupils, with girls boarding from 2024.
-For 2022/23, the fee is £45,936 per annum (£15,312 per term) for boarding pupils and £33,990 per annum (£11,330 per term) for day pupils.
+Admission to College was historically coupled to remission of fees, but this has ceased; instead, means-tested bursaries ranging from 5% to 100% of the school fee are provided, according to need.
+From 2022, Winchester admitted girls into the 6th form (year 12) as day pupils, with girls boarding from 2026.
+For 2023/24, the fee is £49,152 per annum (£16,384 per term) for boarding pupils and £36,369 per annum (£12,123 per term) for day pupils.